cahirwpz/mimiker/wiki/docs/structure.md

 #### In what form is it?

 All these docs are supposed to reside in `/wiki/docs` in a form of `Markdown` files.

 #### Where to read?

 Under "Wiki" tab on project's GitHub page, then you find the document that interests you on sidebar on the right-hand side of the screen in the right section.

 ## Kernel design documentation

 ### What's the purpose?

 To document design of all kernel subsystems, i.e. we register all design decisions and give high-level description of algorithms used by a given subsystem.
-We also point out if the subsystem implementation is simplified in comparision to the desired one.
+We also point out if the subsystem implementation is simplified in comparison to the desired one.
 This is important, since we need to keep track on code that should be rewritten when the system matures.
 These docs are supplemented by the auxiliary document, explaining how kernel subsystems compose.

 A subsystem design documentation describes its key algorithms, data structures, resource management and locking policy.